iasmini/planet/README.md

 # planet
 Get a list of planets from a [public API](http://swapi.dev/api/), saves it on a SQLite database and show the data in a Datatable.
 Made with Flask.
-It's also available an API Rest with the endpoint:
+It's also available an API Rest.
-/api/planets/ - lists all the planets

 ## Images
 ![](static/img/tela1.png)